zielony12/lintfs/README.txt

 In order to run this on real hardware you'd want to modify the kernel config so it detects your disk.
 Place it in res/ right before recompiling tha shit cause the Makefile script replaces linux/.config with it.
+The same applies to busybox.

 Build: `make`
 Test : `make test`